 For a smaller yield, a 15cm pot will do.
 Otherwise, a 30 cm pot will also work.
 For 15 cm pots, avoid planting more than 3 cloves.
 In 30 cm pots, you can plant as many as 6 cloves.

 How to Care for Garlic

 Garlic won’t need much additional care once planting beyond the occasional watering.
 You can water fairly regularly throughout the spring and summer.

 In the early growing stages, as you notice it beginning to grow small shoots, it will need a little bit of support.
-It’s recommended to add a high-nitrogen fertilizer at this time.
+It’s recommended to add a high-nitrogen fertiliser at this time.

 Some varieties, like hard-neck Garlic, produce flower stalks.
 It is recommended to cut those down a few centimetres, so all the growing energy is spent on producing a larger bulb.

 If you’ve planted your Garlic quite late and hope to speed up the time of harvest, it is possible to bend over the tops of the stems, which will encourage your Garlic to dry out.

 Harvesting and Storing Garlic

 Although harvesting garlic depends slightly on climate, a good signifier that your Garlic is ready for harvest is when the leaves begin to turn brown.